jmmascorro/Interview-Prep/README.md

 c.
 By manipulating the DOM you can create applications that update the data of the page without needing refresh or are customizable by the user and can change the layout of a page instantly.

+**EC2**

+a.
+An Amazon EC2 instance is a virtual server in Amazon's Elastic Compute Cloud for running applications on the Amazon Web Services infrastructure.

+b.
+We used EC2 Instances to spin up our virtual environments for our applications from the AMI's that we created with packer and the Orchestration from terrafrom.

+c.
+Eliminates the need to invest in hardware up front, so you can develop and deploy your applications faster.
+You can use an EC2 to lauch as many virtual servers as you need, configure security and networking, and monage storage.